 Install armhf toolchain¶

-Install the arm-gnueabihf tool chain that can be downloaded from here
+Install Parrot’s version of linaro arm-linux-gnueabihf toolchain that can be downloaded from here

 Add the path to the toolchain to the PATH variable

 git clone https://github.com/ArduPilot/ardupilot.git cd ardupilot git submodule update --init --recursive